Luis Garcia Player Props: Nationals vs. Phillies

-On Saturday, Luis Garcia (on the back of going 0-for-4) and the Washington Nationals play the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
-First pitch is at 4:05 PM ET.
+On Sunday, Luis Garcia (.325 slugging percentage in past 10 games, with zero homers) and the Washington Nationals play the Philadelphia Phillies, whose starting pitcher will be Ranger Suarez.
+First pitch is at 1:35 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Phillies.
+In his last game, he went 1-for-4 with a double and an RBI against the Phillies.

 Luis Garcia Game Info & Props vs. the Phillies